bioinformatics-policlinicogemelli/ALOA/README.md

 #INSERIRE WORFLOW
 ### 1. Merge cell seg data
-The first step is merged, for each patient, the cell_seg_data.txt files
+In this section the cell_seg_data.txt files, for each patient, are merged into a single file.
+The single cell_seg_data are in patient specific folder into data_test/raw_data.
 ```
 data_test/
 ├── img_match